When comparing tour operator software, bike tour guides should look for a system that:

 If you offer bike rentals, you may like option #1 or option #2.
 If you rent bikes for short stints (an hour or a couple of hours at a time), you can offer several departure times for travellers.
 If you offer options to rent bikes for the whole day, travellers can specify the day they want to rent.

-Then, you fill out all of the details of your listing.
+Now, you can fill out all of the details of your listing.

 Give your experience a short but descriptive name